AshwinK97/Stock-View/README.md

   * [x] finish compare view with graph
   * [ ] add date select form for graph view
   * [ ] add indiciaters for specified ticker
-  * [ ] add recent stock news if possible
 * [x] Seperate app.py into multiple files
   * [x] Place ploting procedures in functions within seperate files
   * [x] Place sql procedures in functions
-* [ ] Create API
+* [x] Create API
-  * [ ] request stock data within a specific date range
+  * [x] request stock data within a specific date range
-  * [ ] request specific date and columns
+  * [x] request specific date and columns

 ## Overview
 This project will provide stock information for various companies within the last 10 years.
 This will be used to help analyze the price of a company's stock over a period of time.
 Using this data, users can analyze and predict future trends for a specific company, and make comparisons between multiple companies.

 ## Setup and Installation
 * Clone the repository to your local machine